 In recent years, “Made in the USA” brands, including Tory Burch, Kate Spade, and Michael Kors, become increasingly popular in China.
 U.S. export businesses expanding into China can benefit from a halo effect from these products by emphasizing their own U.S. origins, particularly if they are marketing luxury items.
 In marketing materials, international businesses might emphasize that their U.S. exports are high quality and that customers feel good about themselves when they use them.

 Global business owners can also benefit by focusing on luxury brand products that Chinese consumers are more likely to use in public.
-This is because some rich customers will pay for luxury smartphones and handbags without any concern of money.
+This is because some rich customers will pay for luxury smartphones and handbags without any concern for money.

 Star products effect